 STAY SALAK PHET IF you’d like to experience local island life; you’re happy with little tourism development; you want lots to see and do nearby; you love great seafood; you don’t mind no beach close by (10km away Long Beach is closest); you’re happy to be far from everywhere else on Koh Chang.

-Best hotels in Phuket in Salak Phet:BEST HOTELS IN SALAK PHET
+Best places to stay in Koh Chang in Salak Phet:BEST HOTELS IN SALAK PHET

 Where should I stay in Koh Chang for the first time?